ja2k2o/homemon/README.md

 python ssh-audit/ssh-audit localhost
 ```

-The green lines indicate safe algorithms to be used, so allowing _sshd_ to use only those lower the (already low) possibility of someone getting access to your Raspberry.
+The green lines indicate safe algorithms to be used, so allowing _sshd_ to use only those lowers the (already low) possibility of someone getting access to your Raspberry.
 So, include `KexAlgorithms`, `HostKeyAlgorithms`, `Ciphers`, and `MACs` configuration options populated with the green algorithms (comma separated) into the `/etc/ssh/sshd_config`.
 And while you are at it, also change `PermitRootLogin` to `no`.
 You should probably also limit who can log in and from where by adding `AllowUsers`, e.g. `AllowUsers *@192.168.1.0/24 pi@host`.

 While still logged in, restart _sshd_ and make sure you can log in before you log out from the Raspberry Pi.